 Because you sweat in a sauna, there is a risk of dehydration if you stay inside too long.
 The general rule is no longer than 10 to 15 mins as this will not put too much strain on your body.

 However, where you sit in the sauna and how often you take a sauna also plays a part.
 The higher up in the sauna, the hotter it is, so you would spend less time sitting higher up.
 If you take a sauna often, you probably want to take shorter sessions too.

 Can you drink water in the sauna

-Yes, because saunas are designed to make you sweat, you need to give your body enough water to produce it.
+Yes, because saunas make you sweat, you need to give your body enough water to produce it.
 So yes, drink before, during, and after your sauna session to ensure you stay hydrated enough.
 Drink at least a pint, or as many as three, during this period.

 Importantly, it's never safe to drink alcohol in a sauna or go to a sauna intoxicated.
 Alcohol dehydrates and being intoxicated might result in you staying longer in the sauna than you need to.

 Found This Post Helpful?

 - How To Love Yourself - The Seven Principles Of Self-Love

 - Self-Care: Tips & Ideas On How To Best Take Care Of Yourself

 - 15 Natural Ways to Boost Your Energy Level